Skip to content

 If you have a vagina, you need to read this!

-Women are becoming more comfortable talking about their vaginal issues.
+Women are slowly becoming more comfortable talking about their vaginal issues.
 However, we still have a long way to go when it comes to understanding our vaginas.
-You are about to find out more about your vagina, the bacteria in your vagina, and how to keep it happy with our health checklist (scroll to the end for that!)
+In this blog, you are about to find out more about your vagina and the bacteria that live there.
+Plus, how to protect the good vaginal bacteria and how to keep your vagina healthy.

-The types of bacteria found in the vaginal microflora will vary from woman to woman, but the vaginal microbiome is made up mostly by a genus of bacteria called Lactobacillus.
-A healthy vaginal flora typically contains the following species from the Lactobacillus genera: Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus iners and Lactobacillus jensenii.
-However, not all of the strains within each of these species of bacteria will prefer to live in the vagina rather than the gut.
-Bacteria are classified according to their genus, species and strain.
-Strains within each species may have very different properties.
+The types of bacteria found in the vaginal microflora will vary from woman to woman, but a healthy vaginal microbiome is made up mostly by a genus of bacteria called Lactobacillus.
+In fact, it is estimated that at least 95% of the normal vaginal flora should be made up from the Lactobacillus genera of bacteria.
+The following species from the Lactobacillus genus are all present in the vagina: Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus iners and Lactobacillus jensenii.
+However, not all the strains within each of these species of bacteria will be resident in the vagina.
+Some strains may prefer to live in the gut.
+Bacteria are classified according to their genus, species, and strain.
+Strains within each species may have very different properties, and therefore ‘live’ or colonise different areas of the body.
 Read more about the importance of strains in this article: Are all strains of bacteria the same?

 For example, we know that some strains of Lactobacillus reuteri and Lactobacillus rhamnosus prefer to live in the gut, whereas the Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® strains prefer to live in the vagina.
 These, and the other strains of probiotic bacteria in the vaginal flora, work very hard to protect you against vaginal infection.

-How do they do that?
-Well, here’s the science bit.
-Lactobacilli are so-called because they produce lactic acid, along with hydrogen peroxide and other substances.
+Lactobacilli are called Lactobacilli because they produce lactic acid.
 This function is what keeps our vagina's pH balance at a slightly acidic level and prevents the growth of yeast, bad bacteria and other pathogenic organisms which prefer a more alkaline environment, to survive.
 Fun fact: The pH balance of a healthy vagina is around 4.5 which is the same as wine, tomatoes and beer!

-Bad bacteria can grow in the vaginal flora for many reasons: sexual intercourse, high-sugar diets, antibiotics and even stress are known as potential triggers!
-This bad bacteria growth can lead to:
+Bad bacteria can grow in the vaginal flora for many reasons.
+Sexual intercourse, high-sugar diets, the use of perfumed body wash products, antibiotics and even stress are known as potential triggers!
+An overgrowth of bad or ‘unfriendly’ microbes in the vagina can lead to:

 Your vagina contains more bacteria than anywhere else in your body, after the bowel.
 Everyone’s vaginal microbiome is different.
-As we progress through our life stages, from birth to pregnancy, menopause and beyond, hormonal shifts occur and our vaginal flora faces certain challenges which can disrupt the harmonious balance of good and bad bacteria in the vagina.
+As we progress through our life stages from birth to puberty, our reproductive years and possible pregnancy, and menopause and beyond, hormonal shifts occur.
+Each of these hormonal shifts presents certain challenges to the vaginal microbiome, which can disrupt the harmonious balance of good and bad bacteria in the vagina.

 Top tip for parents: Vaginal infections can arise in pre-pubescent girls, often due to highly scented bath products.
 Encourage your young daughters to wipe themselves from front to back when going to the loo.
 Also don’t use perfumed soaps, especially directly into the vaginal area.